 Systemic lupus erythematosus (SLE) is a chronic incurable and potentially fatal autoimmune disease.
 SLE manifests itself with the production of autoantibodies to partially digested nuclear components, cells, and non-cellular material.
 With any type of tissue insult, there is a release of material from damaged tissues which initiates a cascade of events that perpetuate a lupus flare/crisis, resulting in replacement of functional tissue with non-functional scar tissue in all organs of the body.
 Current pharmacological interventions use immunosuppressive therapy, cytotoxic agents, and/or biologics to halt the progression of SLE.
 Studies are ongoing to prove the utility of stem cells to cure people with chronic diseases.
 Myeloablation followed with HLA-matched hematopoietic stem cells demonstrate its ability to halt the progression of SLE.
-Neither stem cells demonstrate an immunomodulatory effect on the immune system, slowing the progression of SLE.
-Neither stem cells would halt progression of disease and increase systemic organ functioning.
+Mesenchymal stem cells demonstrate an immunomodulatory effect on the immune system, slowing the progression of SLE.
+Neither stem cell treatment has shown an increase in systemic organ functioning.
+We hypothesize that telomerase-positive stem cells would halt progression of disease and increase systemic organ functioning.
 A 61-year-old male was diagnosed as two-week terminal stage-IV SLE, with systemic organs functioning at or below 25%.
 He was treated with multiple autologous and allogeneic telomerase-positive stem cell transplants.
 He is still alive after 9+ years and his organs are functioning at or near 70%.